A GUIDE TO SYDNEY’S WESTERN SUBURBS EATS

 THE DUTCH SHOP, 85 Market Street, Smithfield, (02) 9604 0233 (see map)

 Holland has been in Sydney for 25+ years now and I bet you didn’t even know… The establishment imports everything you could want from Holland, and if they don’t already stock it on a regular basis – you can request it & it will be here.
 Why am I straying off point?
 There’s a café in the back.
 They serve a whole bunch of little snacky lunch type things.
-Grab yourself a few Croquettes or Frikandel Speciaal’s (you can also choose to have either on a soft roll as well), dive in the deep end and try the herring, wash it all down with Holland’s favorite soft drink: Cassis (blackcurrant – preferably from the “Hero” brand).
+Grab yourself a few Croquettes or Frikandel Speciaal’s (you can also choose to have either on a soft roll as well), dive in the deep end and try the herring, wash it all down with Holland’s favourite soft drink: Cassis (blackcurrant – preferably from the “Hero” brand).

 PHO VIET, 11-15 John Street, Cabramatta (02) 9728 6657 (see map)